Real-Time Dam Levels

 Ecological & Recreational Context

 The surrounding catchment of Bedford Weir also supports diverse local flora and fauna.
-During periods of healthy water levels, the area often sees an increase in recreational activities such as fishing, boating, and camping.
+When capacity allows, Bedford Weir becomes a hub for regional tourism and water sports.
 However, environmental flow releases must be carefully balanced to protect downstream river health.

 Current Weather & Evaporation Impact

-The weather around the catchment is currently recording 22°C. With 0mm of recent rainfall and clear sky skies, the catchment is relatively dry today.
+The weather around the catchment is currently recording 24°C. With 0mm of recent rainfall and clear sky skies, the catchment is relatively dry today.

 Future Outlook & Monitoring